Winternight9/django-polls/README.md

 ## How to Run
 * git clone https://github.com/Winternight9/django-polls.git
 * Match requirements by using command 'pip3 install -r requirements.txt'
+* Create your config file by this command 'touch .env' in mysite
 * Run by this command 'python3 manage.py runserver'
 * and open http://127.0.0.1:8000/polls
 ---